King County, Washington

 Burke Gilman Trail

-A paved, off-road facility over its entire length with the exception of an on-road segment in Ballard.
-Runs more than 18 miles from Shilshole Bay in the City of Seattle to the City of Bothell where it intersects the Sammamish River Trail.
+This trail runs more than 18 miles from Shilshole Bay in the City of Seattle to the City of Bothell where it intersects the Sammamish River Trail.

 Drainage basin information